PAULGOYES/GAN_guided_seismic/README.md

 ```

 > [!IMPORTANT]
-> This repository will be updated once the paper becomes accepted at IEEE-TGRS
+> This repository will be updated once the paper becomes accepted at IEEE-TGRS :octocat:

+Further questions: ```goyes.yesid@gmail.com ```